georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Department of Driver Services is the official body that awards penalty points against driving licenses.
 Depending on the driver’s age, cumulative points may result in increased fines, suspension, or permanent loss of a driver’s license.

-Adult drivers who accumulate 15 or more points with 24 months will have their licenses suspended or revoked.
+Adult drivers who accumulate 15 or more points within 24 months may have their licenses suspended or revoked.
 Also, the Teenage and Adult Drivers Responsibility Act (T. A.D.
 R. A.) imposes stiffer penalties on younger drivers.
-Drivers under 21 who accumulate four or more points within 12 months will have their licenses suspended.
+Drivers under 21 who accumulate four or more points within 12 months may have their licenses suspended.

 Examples Of Traffic Misdemeanors In Georgia